-- 406. The quantifiable benefit of doing nothing is likely to remain in line with those identified above under the current SD Duty, however it is acknowledged over time that the promotion of sustainable development by Government can help to address unsustainability. - 407.
-The identified risks with pursuing this option arise from the current barriers to strengthening sustainable development in Wales and include:

-An existing duty that is limited in scope to promoting sustainable development, and only applies to Welsh Ministers, rather than embedding it in a stronger legislative framework for the well-being of Wales; Not ensuring that the needs of future generations are taken into account in governance arrangements for improving the long term well-being of Wales:

-Continuing to miss opportunities for tackling the intergenerational challenges Wales face across the public service due to an inconsistent landscape for sustainable development legislation;

-Wales will not be able to maximise its contribution to global efforts on sustainable development given the limited scope of the current duty; and The risks of looking to the long-term will remain and examples may only exist in pockets such as the Towards Zero Waste Strategy which sets out a 2050 aspiration to become a zero waste nation by 2050.
+- 414. The effectiveness of the statutory sustainable development scheme has been independently assessed on three occasions, as required by the Government of Wales Act 2006.
+These reviews have recognised both the benefits and opportunities for taking further action to promote sustainable development in Wales. - 415.
+The quantifiable benefit of doing nothing is likely to remain in line with those identified above under the current SD Duty, however it is acknowledged over time that the promotion of sustainable development by Government can help to address unsustainability. - 416.
+The identified risks with pursuing this option arise from the current barriers to strengthening sustainable development in Wales and include: - An existing duty that is limited in scope to promoting sustainable development, and only applies to Welsh Ministers, rather than embedding it in a stronger legislative framework for the well-being of Wales; - Not ensuring that the needs of future generations are taken into account in governance arrangements for improving the long term well-being of Wales; - Continuing to miss opportunities for tackling the intergenerational challenges Wales face across the public service due to an inconsistent landscape for sustainable development legislation; - Wales will not be able to maximise its contribution to global efforts on sustainable development given the limited scope of the current duty; and - The risks of looking to the long-term will remain and examples may only exist in pockets such as the Towards Zero Waste Strategy which sets out a 2050 aspiration to become a zero waste nation by 2050.

-- 408. To make sustainable development the core principle of public bodies in Wales requires both legislative and non-legislative action.
-The legislative provisions of the Bill will provide for three essential buildings blocks to ensure that sustainable development is at the heart of how public bodies operate and decide on how they exercise their functions. - 409.
+- 417. To make sustainable development the core principle of public bodies in Wales requires both legislative and non-legislative action.
+The legislative provisions of the Bill will provide for three essential buildings blocks to ensure that sustainable development is at the heart of how public bodies operate and decide on how they exercise their functions. - 418.
 These building blocks are (i) what an organisation is focused on, (ii) how an organisation operates in achieving this, and (ii) explaining the difference made (reporting).
 In order for this to be established a stronger sustainable development framework is needed in order to realise the benefits of embedding sustainable development further in Wales, and realising the benefits of a more sustainable Wales.
-Legislating for this recognises the wider non-quantifiable benefits of sustainable development. - 410.
-For option 1, there are two types of benefit: population-wide benefits (the sustainability of Wales), and organisational benefits (sustainable development as the central organising principle in the Welsh Government). - 411.
-At the Wales level, option 2 will strengthen further the sustainable development framework in Wales.
+Legislating for this recognises the wider non-quantifiable benefits of sustainable development.